computational-neuroimaging-lab/college-life-study/README.md

 Each year, we will be conducting a comprehensive assessment of your physical health, mental and emotional health, substance use, social factors, and neurocognitive function.
 These assessments provide a rich dataset for us to learn about different changes that occur throughout college.
 We ensure that all data will be kept confidential and stored in a secure and encrypted server.

-## Study location
+## Study locations
-Study visits will occur at the Health Discovery Building (HDB) at Dell Medical School ([1701 Trinity St., Austin, TX 78712](https://goo.gl/maps/maEBpgS8xH12)).
+Study visits will occur at:
+- Health Discovery Building (HDB) at Dell Medical School ([1701 Trinity St., Austin, TX 78712](https://goo.gl/maps/maEBpgS8xH12)).
+- (Health and Integrative Physiology Lab)[https://sites.edb.utexas.edu/hipl/contact/], Bellmont Hall Room 804/816/822A (2109 San Jacinto Blvd.
+Austin, TX 78712[https://goo.gl/maps/kaHbZX8aHm22])

 ## What will you be asked to do?